MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

 ---
-title: Run manual tests - manual testing in VSTS TestTools
+title: Run manual tests - manual testing in Azure DevOps TestTools
-description: Test tools - Run manual tests in Microsoft VSTS and TFS to make sure each of the deliverables meets your users needs ms.assetid: 616919f3-7339-4813-9dcf-82ead3476b1a ms.prod: devops ms.technology: devops-test
+description: Test tools - Run manual tests in Azure DevOps and TFS to make sure each of the deliverables meets your users needs ms.assetid: 616919f3-7339-4813-9dcf-82ead3476b1a ms.prod: devops ms.technology: devops-test